marcelh89/sf-lwr-examples/README.md

 # sf-lwr-examples
 Salesforce Lightning Web Runtime / Lightning Web Component Examples

+This is a collection of examples of using Lightning Web Runtime based on LWR documentation [here](https://developer.salesforce.com/docs/platform/lwr/guide/lwr-get-started.html)

-### How to run
+### How to run (details see subdirectory README)
-cd into subdirectory e.g. base-lwc-and-design-system `cd base-lwc-and-design-system`
+cd into subdirectory e.g.

+`cd base-lwc-and-design-system`

 `npm install`

 `npm run dev`

 or use yarn instead

 `cd base-lwc-and-design-system`

 `yarn`

 `yarn dev`

 ### Examples: